International Peace & Conflict Resolution

 - International applicants should visit www.arcadia.edu/international for detailed information on admission requirements and application procedures.
 Official results from the TOEFL or IELTS are required for all students for whom English is a second language except for non-native speakers of English who hold degrees or diplomas from post-secondary institutions in English-speaking countries (e.g. the United States, Canada, England, Ireland, Australia and New Zealand).
 A course-by-course evaluation of all transcripts by an independent evaluation service based in the United States also is required.

 - Dual degree candidates must be accepted into each of the programs in order to pursue dual degrees.

 GREs are not required for admission.
 In exceptional cases, after reviewing an applicant’s academic record and non-academic experience, the Director may waive one or more prerequisites.

-The Priority Application Deadline is February 1.
-Priority applicants will be given preferential consideration in scholarships and graduate assistantships.
 The General Admissions Application Deadline is April 1.
 All documents required must be received by the deadline to be considered.

 If an offer of admission is accepted, a $500 deposit must accompany the acceptance reply.
-This deposit is applied to the first semester’s tuition, and is non-refundable.
+This deposit is applied to the first semester’s tuition and is non-refundable.
 A second non-refundable deposit of $1,000 will be required 1 month after first deposit.
 Specific deposit deadline dates will be noted on acceptance letter.